A-Z of Student Services

 2nd Floor of the Haas Library

-The Tutoring Resource Center (TRC) provides assistance to students who need one-on-one tutoring, free of charge, in any academic discipline taught at WCSU.
-The center also offers workshops and group tutoring in some subjects.
+The Tutoring Resource Center (TRC) provides free one-to-one and group tutoring in most disciplines at the university.
 Tutors are fellow students who have been recommended by WCSU professors.

 Vending Machine Locations

 - Berkshire Hall – Student Lounge, First Floor

 - Higgins Hall – Student Lounge, First Floor

 - Westside Classroom Building – Lower Level